 Nonetheless, all main NoSQL vendors support full ACID compliant transactions (CosmosDB, MongoDB, RavenDB, etc.).
 Amazon DynamoDB was a bit late to the party, as it has become ACID compliant only last year.

-- correctly designed DDD aggregates, so number of references outside the aggregate boundaries is drastically reduced;
+- correctly designed DDD aggregates, so the number of references outside the aggregate boundaries is drastically reduced;

 - update the outside references in ACID transactions to enforce all-or-nothing execution.